-Figure 1.8: Old-Age Population Share (Years 65+) from 1960-2010
+Figure 1.8: Old-Age Population Share (Years 65+) from 1960-2010 for the United States, Japan and Zimbabwe

 These charts show that, of the three countries, Japan experienced the most extensive population changes between 1960 and 2010.
 Its youth-age share effectively halved, and its oldage share increased to four times its original share of the population.
 The United States also saw population aging, but to a lesser extent over the fifty year period.
-Finally, Zimbabwe experienced relatively little, if any changes in its youth and old-age shares.
-Each of these trends is in line with the regional trends in Figures 1.2 and 1.3.
+Finally, Zimbabwe experienced